 Why should I register my research?

-Its ethical to do so.
-The World Medical Association’s Declaration of Helsinki 2013 states: “Every research study involving human subjects must be registered in a publicly accessible database before recruitment of the first subject."
-You can read more about why registration is important to patients, clinicians, researchers and broader society on our why register page or read the Editor's launch editorial.
+It’s ethical to do so.
+The World Medical Association’s Declaration of Helsinki 2013 states: “Every research study involving human subjects must be registered in a publicly accessible database before recruitment of the first subject.”
+Its also an important part of compliance with many reporting guidelines for various types of research studies.

 How do I get my Unique Identifying Number (UIN) once I register a study or review?

 How should I cite my UIN?

 What studies should be registered on the Research Registry?

 All research studies, from “first-in-man” studies (i.e. the first case report of a novel technology or surgical technique) to observational studies like case series and cohort studies to interventional studies including randomised controlled trials.
 The Review Registry (also available on this website) publishes specifically systematic reviews and meta-analyses.
 We do not register case reports that are not first-in-man or animal studies.
 If your study is deemed inappropriate, it will be removed through the weekly data curation process.

 When should I register a study?